 “We were so lucky to be able to see this”: 140-year mystery of how the world’s largest sea spider makes babies solved

 For 140 years, a leggy mystery has eluded scientists working in Antarctica.
-Here, you’ll find enormous sea spiders that are a ...
+Here, you’ll find enormous sea spiders that are a great example of something called “polar gigantism”, a phenomenon where ...

 Heat-trapping methane may be best known for the dangers it poses to humans and Earth’s atmosphere, but in the dark depths of the ocean, the greenhouse gas is a nourishing meal for some of the world’s ...